Incidents at the Watercress Line: Fire in the Carriage & Wagon workshop at Ropley, 2010

 On 26 July 2010, a major fire occurred in the newly constructed Carriage & Wagon workshop at Ropley.
-Fire service found the cause of the fire to be an electrical fault and estimated that 50% of the building had been destroyed.
+The fire service found the cause of the fire to be an electrical fault and estimated that 50% of the building had been destroyed.
 Nobody was injured in the accident.
 The adjacent Boiler Shop was not touched by the blaze as the building's fire door was closed, however its contents did sustain minor smoke damage.

-A vintage wooden LSWR restaurant carriage, a British Railways Mark 1 carriage (Tourist Second Open, S4712), a British Rail Class 11 diesel shunter 12049, and the tender of U-Class 31806 were inside the shed at the time.
-The vehicles, plus tools and equipment, were lost in the fire.
+A vintage wooden LSWR restaurant carriage, a British Railways Mark 1 carriage (Tourist Second Open, S4712), 12049 – a British Rail Class 11 diesel shunter, and the tender of U-Class 31806 were inside the shed at the time.
 The carriages and diesel shunter were irreparably damaged and were subsequently scrapped, but the tender was repaired and reunited with 31806.
+In addition, tools and equipment were lost in the fire.
 Fortunately, the building and its contents were covered by insurance and the Mid Hants Railway estimate that the rebuilding of the Carriage and Wagon Shed and the remedial work to the Boiler Shop would be completed by February 2011.
 The knock-on effect of the loss of the facility put restoration work back by two years.

-The Carriage & Wagon shop has now been rebuilt, the Boiler Shop repaired, and restoration work has recommenced.
+The Carriage & Wagon shop has since been rebuilt, the Boiler Shop repaired, and restoration work has recommenced.